-If your child has special educational needs and/or a disability, parents and carers can register their child by completing our Children’s disability and additional needs register form.
+If your child has special educational needs and/or a disability, parents and carers can apply by completing our Max Card application form.

 A FREE Max Card will be sent out by post to the address you have provided on the form.

 All local authorities are required by the Children Act 1989 to hold a register of disabled children and young people.
 The register provides a contact point for providing families with information about services and opportunities to be involved in consultations about services that effect children and young people with disabilities and their families.